App version: 0.1.0

 Low Interest Rates

 A HELOC can include low interest rates.
-Homeowners with excellent credit may qualify for annual percentage rates of interest as low as 4% on a HELOC.
-Meanwhile, the best rate on an unsecured personal line of credit could hover around 10.5% APR with some lenders.
+Homeowners with excellent credit may qualify for low annual percentage rates on a HELOC.
+Meanwhile, the best rate on an unsecured personal line of credit will be higher than with a HELOC.

 Renovating Your Home